 - Meet university data access compliance requirements: The search-match capability of the Sponsor System exposes data in the M-Pathways Student Administration (SA) System and the Human Resource Management System (HRMS), and therefore users are subject to the university's Enterprise Systems Access policies.
 In general, U-M staff members who have access to this sensitive data must meet these requirements for access:

-- Complete the e-learning course DCE101 Access and Compliance: Handling Sensitive Institutional Data at U-M available in Wolverine Access.
+- Complete the e-learning course DCE101 U-M Data Protection and Responsible Use available in Wolverine Access.
 Look under Faculty & Staff for the University Business section.
 Here, look for My LINC to register for and complete the online course.

 - Read and make sure that you understand and agree to the Institutional Data Access and Compliance Agreement.
 This can be done at the end of the e-learning course.
 A note at the top of the agreement will let you know if you need to accept the agreement to keep your record current.